canonical/netplan/doc/netplan-yaml.md

 - **username** (scalar) – since **0.99**

-  > Specify the username used to authentiate with the carrier network.
+  > Specify the username used to authenticate with the carrier network.
 This
   > can be omitted if `auto-config` is enabled.

 ## Properties for device type `wifis:`